hindu-comm/weblogs/manasataramgini/2014/01/2014-01-25_the-teaching-of-the-yamoghanta.md

 tvaM menAbhimato \[me na-abhimato\\menA-abhimato\] bhavAmi sutanu shvashrvA avashyaM mataH
-sAdhUktaM bhavatA na me ruchita \[nameru-chita\] ity atra bruve .ahaM punaH |
+sAdhUktaM bhavatA na me ruchita \[nameru-chita\] ity atra bruve .ahaM punaH \|
 mugdhe nAsmi nameruNA nanu chitaH prekShasva mAM pAtu vo
-vakroktyeti haro himAchala-bhuvaM smerAnanAM mUkayan || 3
+vakroktyeti haro himAchala-bhuvaM smerAnanAM mUkayan \|\| 3

 \\You are not loved by me \\menA likes you\\; Indeed, my mother-in-law likes me, O pretty-bodied one.
 Well played (said) by you; \[but\] I am saying it again:\\you are not liked by me\\you are a rudrAkSha tree (have rudrAkSha-s piled on you).\\
-But I’m not piled up with rudrAkSha-s, silly lady, look at me\!
+But I’m not piled up with rudrAkSha-s, silly lady, look at me!
 May hara silencing with his punning words the smiling faced one born of the Himalayas protect you.